JibJab: "Good to Be in DC"

 In October 2004, JibJab followed up with another original animation, "Good to Be in DC," set to the tune of Dan Emmett's "Dixie".
 In this video, animated versions of George W. Bush, Dick Cheney, John Kerry, and John Edwards sing about their hopes for the upcoming election.

 "Second Term"

-Immediately after George W. Bush's election victory, JibJab released a third video, "Second Term."
+Immediately after George W. Bush's election victory after defeating Democratic nominee John Kerry, JibJab released a third video, "Second Term."
 Set to the tune of "She'll Be Coming 'Round the Mountain", an animated Bush gloats over his successful bid for a second term as president, and his plans for it, based on his campaign promises.

 "Time for Some Campaignin'"

-For the 2008 Presidential Election, JibJab released another election-themed animation, "Time for Some Campaignin'" in July of that year.
-Set to the tune of Bob Dylan's "The Times They Are a-Changin", animated versions of Bill and Hillary Clinton, John McCain, Barack Obama, George W. Bush, and Dick Cheney sing of their presidential hopes.
+For the 2008 presidential election, JibJab released another election-themed animation, "Time for Some Campaignin'" in July of that year.
+Set to the tune of Bob Dylan's "The Times They Are a-Changin", animated versions of Bill and Hillary Clinton, John McCain, Barack Obama sing of their presidential hopes, as George W. Bush and Dick Cheney Bid Farewell to the White House.
 This video was the first instance where viewers had the option of using Jibjab's e-card website to insert their own face as that of a harassed voter.